catherinetweeks/catherinetweeks/README.md

 ## Hi, my name is Catherine! ##
-I'm a college student currently experimenting with projects in computational linguistics, software development and game design.
+I'm a student at Smith College currently experimenting with projects in computational linguistics, software development and game design.

 <!---
 catherinetww/catherinetww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.